Alison (C'est ma copine à moi)

-Charts performance
+Chart performance

 "Alison (C'est ma copine à moi)" first charted in Belgium (Wallonia), where it debuted at number two on 27 February 1993, then peaked at number one for three weeks in March 1993.
 In France, it entered the single chart straight at number four on 6 March 1993, gained one place every week, so hit number one from its fourth week, thus dislodging Whitney Houston's international hit "I Will Always Love You".
 It stayed for five weeks atop, then spent non consecutive four weeks at number two after being dethroned by 2 Unlimited's "No Limit"; it remained in the top ten for 15 weeks and in the top 50 for 19 weeks, dropping from number 11 to number 41 the last week.
 It achieved Silver status, awarded by the Syndicat National de l'Édition Phonographique.
 Additionally, it was number six in Finland, and number 22 in Belgium (Flanders).
 On the European Hot 100 Singles, it debuted at number 53 on 27 February 1993, reached its highest position, number 13, in its 10th and 11th weeks, and cumulated 21 weeks of presence.